Control: Time Limit Policies

 • The Disconnected User Timeout can trigger a power-management event on an idle desktop VM: sleep, hibernation, or even shutdown.

 • Sign-out events can also trigger power-management actions.
 This includes anything that ends the user’s session, not just manual sign-out.
-If no user is signed in, a power-management action is often taken at once if not inhibited by other considerations.
+If no user is signed in, a power-management action may be taken at once if not inhibited by other considerations.

 • Warmup Policies and Server Scaling Policies will start or stop non-persistent desktop VMs or application servers on a schedule to ensure that enough provisioned, running VMs are available.